Search | Directories | Reference Tools

 BIS 349 Personality Psychology (5) SSc

 Introduces the field of personality psychology and the scientific study of psychological individuality.
 Addresses three key approaches to personality; basic traits; motives, goals, schemas, and tasks; and broad and culturally shaped life stories that provide identity, purpose, and meaning.
 Integrates classical personality theories and contemporary research in the field.
-Prerequisite: Not open for credit to students who have taken PSYCH 203 or PSYCH 303 at the Seattle Campus.
+Cannot be taken if credit received for either PSYCH 203 or PSYCH 303.

 View course details in MyPlan: BIS 349